Are you preparing for the IELTS test?

 Exercise 3: Describe the Details of an Object with a Story

-Get them to describe a detail of an object they own.
+You are going to describe the details of an object you own.

-An easy thing to talk about is the apps on a smartphone.
+An easy thing to talk about is the apps on your smartphone.

 Describing Personal Interests with Stories

-Once again, let me remind you that there are hundreds of stories waiting in these topic areas.
+Once again, let me remind you there are hundreds of stories for you to talk about on these topics.

-Imagine the student is asked to describe an activity they regularly partake in.
+Imagine you are asked to describe an activity you regularly do.

-They can introduce the activity then go into detail with one particular episode.
+You can introduce the activity and then go into detail with one particular episode.